amit321kumar/chinook.db/README.md

 <mjml>
   <mj-head>
     <mj-style>
+      /* Force predictable column widths: with the default table-layout:auto, browsers can size a text-heavy column much narrower than expected when nested tables (icon+text pairs) sit inside it — this is the real cause of the question/options wrapping too tightly, not font size.
+Fixed layout allocates the two explicit-width columns (image 220px, spacer 16px) exactly that, and gives 100% of the remainder to the content column, every time. */ .hook-outer-table {
+        table-layout:fixed;
+      }

       /* ============================================================
          RESPONSIVE OVERRIDES — the hook body below is built with raw HTML tables (not mj-section/mj-column), so MJML's automatic